GTM Welcomes Families of Apex Social Group!

 Connecticut Rules

-Minimum Wage: In Connecticut, the current minimum wage is $16.35/hour.
+Minimum Wage: In Connecticut, the current minimum wage is $16.94/hour.

 Overtime Rules: Household employees in Connecticut are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

-Workers’ Compensation: In Connecticut, a household employer is required to have workers’ compensation insurance if their employee works 26 or more hours in a week.
-Please contact GTM for a price quote.
+Workers’ Compensation: In Connecticut, household employers are required to carry workers’ compensation insurance if their employees work 26 or more hours per week.
+Get a quote on workers' compensation from GTM.

 Paid Leave Laws: In Connecticut, household employers must follow the state’s Paid Family and Medical Leave program.